-Age 701⁄2 rule.
-Contributions cannot be made to your traditional IRA for the year in which you reach age 701⁄2 or for any later year.
+Age 701/2 rule.
+Contributions can't be made to your traditional IRA for the year in which you reach age 701/2 or for any later year.

-You attain age 701⁄2 on the date that is 6 calendar months after the 70th anniversary of your birth.
-If you were born on or before June 30, 1945, you cannot contribute for 2015 or any later year.
+You attain age 701/2 on the date that is 6 calendar months after the 70th anniversary of your birth.
+If you were born on or before June 30, 1949, you can't contribute for 2019 or any later year.

 Designating year for which contribution is made.
-If an amount is contributed to your traditional IRA between January 1 and April 18, you should tell the sponsor which year (the current year or the previous year) the contribution is for.
-If you do not tell the sponsor which year it is for, the sponsor can assume, and report to the IRS, that the contribution is for the current year (the year the sponsor received it).
+If an amount is contributed to your traditional IRA between January 1 and April 15, you should tell the sponsor which year (the current year or the previous year) the contribution is for.
+If you don't tell the sponsor which year it is for, the sponsor can assume, and report to the IRS, that the contribution is for the current year (the year the sponsor received it).